MAZuhdi/MAZuhdi/README.md

 ### Hi there 👋 I'am Agung

 - 🔭 I’m currently working on MAZuhdi/halamanpersonal-backend
-- 🌱 I’m currently learning PHP Web Development
+- 🌱 I’m currently learning Web Development
 - 💬 Ask me about History, Historical Movie, Strategy Games such as AoE and Total War, Nasheed
 - 📫 How to reach me: DM me on Instagram